 Working on Mediation of resolve disputes

-It is also very common for people to compete with others in order to get what they want in life as well as be defensive about their rights, space, things, resources and opportunities.
-We also make decisions based on our emotions that at times are not the most rational causing problems in relationships or leading to disputes.
+It is also very common for people to compete with others to get what they want in life and be defensive about their rights, space, things, resources and opportunities.
+We also make decisions based on our emotions that, at times, are not the most rational, causing problems in relationships or leading to disputes.

-One of the common drivers for people is a sense of fairness.
-High emotion and a sense of what is fair often sees people going to a lawyer and ending up in court with little or no real consideration of other options to resolve the dispute or conflict without resorting to asking a judge to resolve the dispute for them.
+One of the standard drivers for people is a sense of fairness.
+High emotion and a sense of what is fair often see people going to a lawyer and ending up in court with little or no real consideration of other options to resolve the dispute or conflict without resorting to asking a judge to resolve the dispute for them.